-Ischemic heart disease is a major cause of death and disability worldwide, while angina (short for “angina pectoris”) represents its most common symptom.1 Angina has been shown to double the risk of major cardiovascular events.2 There are currently 4.1 million deaths due to coronary artery disease (CAD) in Europe each year, with 82% of these deaths in people older than 65 years.1
+Ischemic heart disease is a major cause of death and disability worldwide, while angina (short for “angina pectoris”) represents its most common symptom.1 Angina has been shown to double the risk of major cardiovascular events.2 Every year in Europe, 4.1 million deaths occur due to coronary artery disease (CAD), with 82% of these deaths in people older than 65 years.1

-The annual incidence of angina is 1% for the Western male population aged 45–65 years, with a slightly higher incidence in women.
-The prevalence increases with age in both genders.
-The main age of patients with angina is 65 years for men and 70 years for women.
+The annual incidence, or number of new cases diagnosed, of angina is 1% for the Western male population aged 45–65 years.
+The incidence is slightly higher in women.
+The number of cases increases with age in both genders.
+Patients with angina begin to be diagnosed at 65 years old for men and 70 years old for women.

 30,000 – 40,000

 cases of angina per million in Western countries4

 of the world’s population suffers from angina pectoris

 of angina patients are not receiving an optimal medical therapy6

 Angina is a pain or discomfort in the chest caused by the insufficiency of oxygen in the cardiac cells.
 It often has a squeezing or pressure-like feel in the chest and usually lasts for no more than 2 to 10 minutes.
 Angina typically meets the following criteria: characteristic chest pain in terms of quality and duration, brought about by physical exertion or emotional stress.
 It is usually relieved by rest and/or nitrates within minutes.1